 This module gives you the opportunity to examine the organisation and management of the airport industry.
 You will assess airport economics and performance, and discuss aeronautical and non-aeronautical revenues.
 You will also examine airport operations and capacity issues, terminal operations and airport marketing, airport expansion issues, and the role of regional airports.
 You will analyse surface access strategies and discuss planning procedures for expansion.

 This module outlines the key land use and transport issues in contemporary Britain.
 You will look at transport in evolving urban land use systems, modelling and forecasting land use and transport relationships, transport demands and retail development, light rail and land use, and sustainable residential and workplace development.

 Public Passenger Transport

 This module will give you an understanding of issues involved in planning and operation of public passenger transport systems.
-This is interpreted mainly in respect of the principal modes (ie bus/coach and rail) but reference is also made to the roles of non-motorised modes, and taxis.
+This is interpreted mainly in respect of the principal modes (ie bus/coach and rail) but a reference is also made to the roles of non-motorised modes, and taxis.
 You will analyse a primarily UK/European context, with reference to the experience of other countries where appropriate.

 Traffic in Urban Areas

 The first half of the course introduces a range of theoretical concepts relating to traffic and travel behaviour in urban areas.
 It also familiarises you with key strategic policy issues affecting both the movement and management of urban traffic.